Draggie306/CheatSheets/GCSE/source/Comp Sci Paper 1.md

 # 1.3 Networks, connections and protocols

-*Advance information: The following will be directly assessed:*
-- Factors that affect the performance of networks
-- The hardware needed to connect stand-alone computers into a Local Area Network
-- The Internet as a worldwide collection of computer networks.

 ## 1.3.1 Networks and topologies

 A network's topology is how different nodes (a device connected to a network) are arranged in it.
 All nodes are either wired or wirelessly connected.